polevaultweb/instagrate-to-wordpress/readme.txt

 Glad you asked!
 [Intagrate](https://intagrate.io/?utm_source=wordpress.org&utm_medium=free%20plugin%20listing&utm_campaign=intagrate-lite) is the pro version of the plugin, which offers so much more.
 Here's what you get over free:

 * Priority email support
-* Connect your account and access your complete Instagram media history.
-Post your images and save them to the media library - own your images forever.
+* Connect your Instagram account and access your complete Instagram media history.
+Post your Instagram images and videos and save them to the media library - own your images forever.
 * Post Instagram Videos
 * Instagram videos can be posted to your WordPress site and displayed with a fully responsive HTML5 video player.
 * Full support for Instagram's new multi images and videos in one post feature.